Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ## Scope

 The scope of this document is limited to the design of the MONAI Deploy Workload Manager.
-This design document does not address any design decisions belonging to other subsystems, such as MONAI Informatics Gateway, MONAI Deploy Application SDK.
+Therefore, this design document does not address any design decisions belonging to other subsystems, such as MONAI Informatics Gateway, MONAI Deploy Application SDK.

 ## Assumptions, Constraints, Dependencies